KittyGiraudel/site/_posts/2015-08-31-how-i-use-trello-to-stop-forgetting-things.md

 ---
-title: 'How I use Trello to Stop Forgetting Things'
+title: How I use Trello to stop forgetting things
 tags:
   - trello
   - workflow